dieterdreist/OpenGeographyRegions/README.md

 # OpenGeographyRegions
 A project to create a free, global, crowdsourced, multilingual dataset of geographic regions.
+Typical usecase is drawing an oriented label at an approximate position and shape.

 **This is work in progress, pull requests and other input are welcome.**

-Just draw a geographic region you know and add a reference to wikipedia.
+Just draw a geographic region that you know, add a reference to wikidata, and sent your pull request.
 A basic geojson editor can be found at [geojson.io](http://geojson.io/).

 ## Simple polygons, appropriate for different scales.
-Starting with [natural earths](https://www.naturalearthdata.com/) 10m geography dataset.
+The project started with the 10m geography dataset from [natural earth](https://www.naturalearthdata.com/).
 There are currently 1052 features.

 ![](resources/names.png)

-## Linked Data (permits internationalization and semantics through integration with other datasets)
+## Linked Data
+The integration of wikidata allows for internationalization in many languages and provides semantic information beyond location.
-Add a property "wikidata" with value "Q23" to reference a wikidata object.
+Add a property "wikidata" with value "Q..." to reference a wikidata object.

 ## Open License
 The license is CC0.